 If you have an idea for a business, but lack experience in the field, you might want work for someone else for a little while.
-It’s not the quickest path to ownership, but you can gain valuable insights into things like pricing, typical customers, and suppliers.
+It’s not the quickest path to ownership, but you can gain valuable insights into things like pricing, customer needs, and suppliers.

 Finding a business suited to your strengths and skills would be ideal.
 Take a personal inventory of your skills and strong points.
 Eliminate potential businesses where you could spend too much time doing something you’re not good at or don’t want to learn.

 Knowing what you’re not good at is just as important as pinpointing your strengths.
-Your strengths should serve you well, but they may not be enough to make your business successful.
+Your strengths will serve you well, but they may not be enough to make your business successful.

 You might have to develop some new skills.
 Or you might need to hire someone whose skills complement your own.